How to scale your testing:

 The Key Jira cornerstones are:

-• Project – is a way to group issues by the common information and context that tie those issues together.
-You are able to configure issues associated with a project in a variety of ways, including assignee, visibility restrictions and applicable workflows.
+→ Jira Project – refers to a set of Jira issues that need to be completed to achieve a specific goal.
+Its role is in managing issues and tasks for the entire team.
+You can configure issues associated with a project in a variety of ways, including assignee, visibility restrictions and applicable workflows.

 Mode detail we consider the Jira problem and solution in the comparison article Test Cases in Jira vs Testomatio here on our blog for test engineers.
 Please, pay attention!